MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-faq.md

 **How can I upgrade my Surface Hub 2S to the new experience?**

-- Purchase a new Surface Hub 3 (available December 2023).
+- Purchase a new Surface Hub 3 (available later this year).
-- Upgrade from Surface Hub 2S to Surface Hub 3 via the [Surface Hub 3 Pack](surface-hub-3-pack-techspecs.md) (aka replacement cartridge) (available December 2023).
+- Upgrade from Surface Hub 2S to Surface Hub 3 via the [Surface Hub 3 Pack](surface-hub-3-pack-techspecs.md) (aka replacement cartridge) (available later this year).
-- Migrate your Surface Hub 2S to the new experience following public release of migration software and instructions early next year (available February 2024).
+- Migrate your Surface Hub 2S to the new experience following public release of migration software and instructions early next year (available early next year).

 **How long will Surface Hubs be supported on the current OS?**